jcep54/m2-s9-module-project-lifecycle/README.md

-# Component Lifecycle - React Todo Full-Stack

-This module explored lifecycle methods in class components.
-In your project you will demonstrate proficiency of these concepts by building a todo app that can interact with an API to read, create and edit todos.

-## Skills You Will Practice

-- Building class components from scratch
-- Using `ComponentDidMount` to trigger a request to the server after the first render
-- Using a submit event handler to create (`POST`) a new resource to the server
-- Using a click handler to edit (`PATCH`) an existing resource on the server
-- Updating the frontend to keep it in sync with the state of the server
-- Filtering out of view the completed todos

-## Introduction

 In this project you will build an application that allows for todos to be added, completed and removed from view.
 This application should:

 - Use [this gif](./todo.gif) as inspiration for building the DOM